How to Get Upgraded to Business Class

 Bids are accepted within a dollar range predetermined by the airline.
 There's no surefire way to know how low a price the airline will accept, but an on-screen graphic will usually show you its "strength."

 Research airfares on the routes you plan to fly to make sure that your bid is at least 20 percent below market price.
-Otherwise, you’ll probably overbid.
-Most fliers bid the minimum amount, so coming in above it, even slightly, can improve your luck.
+Otherwise, you'll probably overbid.
+Most fliers bid the minimum amount, so coming in above it, even slightly, can improve your luck of scoring a discounted business class seat.

 Don't fall for the hard sell.